 Price information is crucial to the economic evaluation of the program.
 The Grouper-Tilefish Individual Fishing Quota (GT-IFQ) program continues to have price collection or reporting issues with respect to share transfers, allocation transfers, and ex-vessel prices, although some improvements have occurred.
 Since mid-year 2010, a minimum transfer price of \$0.01 has been required for all share transfers.
 Despite requiring participants to enter a transaction price for share transfers, many share transactions specify a transaction value of \$0.01.
 A minimum allocation transfer price of \$0.01 was only recently required by the online system as of December 21, 2020.
 Share prices were analyzed by year and generally resulted in right skewed distributions.
 Maximum share prices were selected to exclude unusually high and infrequent share prices.
 Minimum values were selected based on low-value outliers.
 Allocation prices were analyzed on a yearly basis.
 Allocation prices generally had a bimodal distribution that depicted a subset of transactions with low price information.
-The minimum allocation prices were selected to exclude unusually high and infrequent allocation prices, including all prices in excess of the maximum ex-vessel value reported.
+The minimum allocation price was set to the valley between the bi-model distributions.
+The maximum allocation prices were selected to exclude unusually high and infrequent allocation prices, including all prices in excess of the maximum ex-vessel value reported.
 Share and allocation prices included in the analyses were equal to or greater than the minimum value selected and equal to or less than the maximum value selected (see table above).